 10. Intellectual Property Rights

-NOTE – we recognise that you are paying us for a service and that the results of what we do, including all intellectual property rights subsisting within what we produce for you, should properly belong to you in return for the charges that you are to pay us.
-The below suitably ensures that you own all such intellectual property rights in what we produce for you.
+NOTE – we recognise that you are paying us for a service and that you should be entitled to freely use the results of what we produce for you.
+The below suitably ensures that you are entitled to freely use the results of what we produce for you.

-10.2 The Customer shall indemnify bda against all damages, losses and expenses arising as a result of any action or claim that any Materials infringe the Intellectual Property Rights of a third party.
+10.5 The Customer shall indemnify BDA against all damages, losses and expenses arising as a result of any action or claim that any Materials infringe the Intellectual Property Rights of a third party.

-10.3 For the avoidance of doubt, the Customer is not permitted to alter, amend or imitate any Design(s) and/or any Site and/or any Application except as specifically set out in the corresponding Quotation or otherwise agreed in writing by bda.
+10.6 For the avoidance of doubt, the Customer is not permitted to alter, amend or imitate any Design(s) and/or any Site and/or any Application except as specifically set out in the corresponding Quotation or otherwise agreed in writing by BDA.